AddChew/CS50W/README.md

-# CS50's Web Programming with Python and JavaScript Notes
+# CS50W Lecture Notes
-This repository contains my notes for CS50's Web Programming with Python and JavaScript online course.
+Notes for Harvard CS50's Web Programming with Python and JavaScript.